Where to Find the Best Afternoon Tea in Tokyo

 I honestly never knew what a good macaron even tasted like until the day I stumbled upon a Pierre Herme macaron counter at the SOGO food basement in Yokohama.
 From that moment, it became almost a daily ritual heading back through Yokohama Station.

-You can’t go wrong with any of their pastries, but my personal favorite macaron flavor is vanilla because you actually taste the essence of fresh vanilla bean.
+You can’t go wrong with any of their pastries, but my favorite macaron flavor is vanilla because you taste the essence of fresh vanilla bean.
 The macarons are served chilled and even wrapped up and put on ice if you order them to go.

 Le Jardin at the Chinzanso Hotel